 Chronic cannabis use is associated with impairments in attention, memory and reasoning, especially among those who started in early adolescence.
 For public health purposes, we can therefore consider cannabis products to be harmful products as well, especially for youth.

 It is not legalization per se that is the problem.
-I believe that by cracking down on the black market, the government will be striking a hard blow against the drug trafficking going on right now our high schools and even in our elementary schools.
+I believe that by cracking down on the black market, the government will be striking a hard blow against the drug trafficking going on right now in our high schools and even in our elementary schools.
 It will take lower-quality products containing dangerous or unknown substances off the market.
-However, the government must be prepared to also set targets for reducing cannabis consumption, especially among youth, and to make major investments in education and awareness raising, without ever using the low excise tax revenue as an excuse to justify the lack of such investments.
+However, the government must be prepared to also set targets for reducing cannabis consumption, especially among youth, and to make major investments in education and awareness-raising, without ever using the low excise tax revenue as an excuse to justify the lack of such investments.

-On that note, the proposed tax system raises several questions that are worth considering, because the projected revenues do not seem sufficient to respond to the various issues we can expect to face, particularly with regard to prevention and awareness raising.
+On that note, the proposed tax system raises several questions that are worth considering, because the projected revenues do not seem sufficient to respond to the various issues we can expect to face, particularly with regard to prevention and awareness-raising.

 At the committee stage, it will be important to address the following questions: since the government decided not to use the most effective tool known to discourage marijuana use, how does it plan to make up for that?
 If awareness and education are still the only tools the government plans to use to discourage cannabis use among young Canadians, how is the government going to pay for those campaigns, especially considering the minimal revenue it will be able to collect from excise taxes on cannabis products?
 Will it invest more funding on top of what it collects in excise taxes in awareness campaigns in the long term?
-Will it invest in studies to evaluate the effectiveness of these public health campaigns and their impact on the knowledge, attitudes, practices, and beliefs of teenagers, parents, young adults, including both users and non-users?
+Will it invest in studies to evaluate the effectiveness of these public health campaigns and their impact on the knowledge, attitudes, practices and beliefs of teenagers, parents and young adults, including both users and non-users?
 Will the government set targets for reducing the recreational use of marijuana products, as it does for tobacco, and how does it plan to achieve that?

-These are just some of the questions the senate committee responsible for examining this bill could explore during its deliberations on the implementation of Bill C-45, a very important bill with laudable goals with respect to health and public safety.
+These are just some of the questions the Senate committee responsible for examining this bill could explore during its deliberations on the implementation of Bill C-45, a very important bill with laudable goals with respect to health and public safety.
 Thank you.